AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 ### 1. Allow users to enter more special characters for Remark and Meeting Remark fields
 **Current Implementation**:

-- `REMARK` and `MEETING_REMARK` fields uses **the same pre-defined set of allowed characters** to prevent issues with command parsing.
-User inputs that contains any characters **not included** in the pre-defined set will be treated as invalid and results with an error message.
+- `REMARK` and `MEETING_REMARK` fields use **the same predefined set of allowed characters** to prevent issues with command parsing.
+User inputs that contain any characters **not included** in the pre-defined set will be treated as invalid and result in an error message.
 - For example, if the user wishes to add a remark titled "Birthday on 23/02/2024" for an existing Person at index 1, the command `remark 1 r/Birthday on 23/02/2024` will be invalid.

 **Proposed Enhancement**:

-- Modify the pre-defined set of allowed characters to **capture any character instead**.
+- Modify the predefined set of allowed characters to **capture any character instead**.
 However, the characters `\` and `/` **must** be escaped with `\` in order for them to be recognized as an input to the field as these characters may hinder some operations of FINDvior.
 - With reference to the previous `remark` command, the remark will be successfully saved when the user enters `remark 1 r/Birthday on 23\/02\/2024`.
 - These changes allow for flexibility since all special characters will be accepted for the `REMARK` field.

-### 2. Allow users to enter more special characters for Address field
+### 2. Allow users to enter more special characters for the Address field
 **Current Implementation**:

-- Similar to Planned Enhancement 1, the `ADDRESS` field uses a **pre-defined set of allowed characters** to prevent issues with command parsing.
-User inputs that contains any characters **not included** in the pre-defined set will be treated as invalid and results with an error message.
+- Similar to Planned Enhancement 1, the `ADDRESS` field uses a **predefined set of allowed characters** to prevent issues with command parsing.
+User inputs that contain any characters **not included** in the pre-defined set will be treated as invalid and result in an error message.
 - For example, if the user wishes to edit an existing Person's address at index 1 with the value "Pinnacle@Duxton", the command `edit 1 a/Pinnacle@Duxton` will be invalid.

 **Proposed Enhancement**:

-- Modify the pre-defined set of allowed characters to **capture any character instead**.
+- Modify the predefined set of allowed characters to **capture any character instead**.
 However, the characters `\` and `/` **must** be escaped with `\` in order for them to be recognized as an input to the field as these characters may hinder some operations of FINDvior.
 - For addresses containing `/` characters, the user **must** use the `\` character to escape each `/` character similar to the example in Planned Enhancement 1.
 - These changes allow for flexibility since all special characters will be accepted for the `ADDRESS` field.

-### 3. Allow users to enter more special characters for Name field
+### 3. Allow users to enter more special characters for the Name field
 **Current Implementation**:

-- The `NAME` field uses a **pre-defined set of allowed characters** to prevent issues with command parsing.
-User inputs that contains any characters **not included** in the pre-defined set will be treated as invalid and results with an error message.
+- The `NAME` field uses a **predefined set of allowed characters** to prevent issues with command parsing.
+User inputs that contain any characters **not included** in the pre-defined set will be treated as invalid and result in an error message.
 - For example, if the user wishes to edit a contact's name to "Samintharaj Kumar s/o A. Nair" for an existing Person at index 1, the command `edit 1 n/Samintharaj Kumar s/o A. Nair` will be invalid as `/` and `.` are not allowed.

 **Proposed Enhancement**:

-- Modify the pre-defined set of allowed characters to **capture any character instead**.
+- Modify the predefined set of allowed characters to **capture any character instead**.
 However, the characters `\` and `/` **must** be escaped with `\` in order for them to be recognized as an input to the field as these characters may hinder some operations of FINDvior.
 - With reference to the previous `edit` command, the person at index 1 will have their name successfully edited when the user enters `edit 1 n/Samintharaj Kumar s\/o A. Nair`.
 - These changes allow for flexibility since all special characters will be accepted for the `NAME` field.

-### 4. Increase flexibility of Date and DateTime formats
+### 4. Increase the flexibility of Date and DateTime formats
 **Current Implementation**:

 - FINDvisor only strictly accepts `DATE` of the format `dd-MM-yyyy` and `DATETIME` of the format `dd-MM-yyyy`T`HH:mm`.
-- This requires single digit day and month values to be padded with a zero to be accepted by FINDvisor, hindering the ease of use of the function.
+- This requires single-digit day and month values to be padded with a zero to be accepted by FINDvisor, hindering the ease of use of the function.
-- For example, if the user wishes to schedule a meeting to a `START_DATETIME` of `1/1/2024T9:30`, which is equivalent to a valid datetime `01/01/2024T09:30`, FINDvisor will recognize the `START_DATETIME` value as invalid as it does not comply to our specified format.
+- For example, if the user wishes to schedule a meeting to a `START_DATETIME` of `1/1/2024T9:30`, which is equivalent to a valid date time `01/01/2024T09:30`, FINDvisor will recognize the `START_DATETIME` value as invalid as it does not comply to our specified format.

 **Proposed Enhancement**:

 - Modify the format of `DATE` to be `d-M-yyyy` and `DATETIME` to be `d-M-yyyy`T`H:mm` instead.
-- This allows FINDvisor to accept both single and double-digits day, month and hour values as valid `DATE` and `DATETIME` values and would not require users to pad these single digit values with a leading zero.
+- This allows FINDvisor to accept both single-digit and double-digit day, month, and hour values as valid `DATE` and `DATETIME` values and would not require users to pad these single-digit values with a leading zero.

 ### 5. Specify error message for parsing invalid DateTime strings in `schedule` and `reschedule` commands
 **Current Implementation**: